aws-samples/sample-nih-genai-assistant/README.md

 To access OpenSearch Dashboard, edit "Data access policies" for the "Access policy name" called quickstart-access-policy.
 For the "Selected Principals" add the role `role/aws-reserved/sso.amazonaws.com/AWSReservedSSO_AWSAdministratorAccess_xxxxxxx` where this matches your Identity Center user.

 # Model Access
-Models that can be used include (replace the MODEL_ID Environment Variable in NIHTemplateGen):
+The default model is Sonnet 3.7 which from our testing provides the best results.
+Other models that can be used include the following.
+Your mileage may vary.
+Replace the MODEL_ID Environment Variable in NIHTemplateGen:

 - `anthropic.claude-3-haiku-20240307-v1:0`
 - `amazon.nova-pro-v1:0`